O Loved But Not Enough Though Dearer Far – Hymn Lyric

 The author acknowledges that their love for God is a result of His love for them.
 They say, “Thy glory is the sweetest heaven I feel; And, if I seek it with too fierce a zeal, Thy love, triumphant o’er a selfish will, Taught me the passion, and inspires it still.”
 This suggests that our love for God should be driven by His love for us, and that any love we possess is merely a reflection of His greater love.

 The hymn urges us to make God’s glory our supreme delight and to resist the temptation to rob Him of His rightful praise.
 It says, “My reason, all my faculties, unite, to make thy glory their supreme delight: Forbid it, fountain of my brightest days, that I should rob thee, and usurp thy praise!”
-This means that our highest purpose should be to honor and glorify God, acknowledging His righteousness and finding in His pleasure.
+This means that our highest purpose should be to honor and glorify God, acknowledging His righteousness and finding joy in His pleasure.

-The hymn concludes with a call to live a devoted to God.
+The hymn concludes with a call to live a life devoted to God.
 It encourages us to “die daily,” to turn away from sin, and to allow God to reign in our lives.
 It reminds us that when we crown God as the ruler of our hearts, only then does He truly reign.

 In conclusion, this hymn reminds us that love is not to be taken lightly or treated as a casual emotion.
 True love requires devotion, selflessness, and humility.
 It directs our attention towards the greatness of God and calls on us to honor and glorify Him in all that we do.
 May we strive to love God not just with words, but with our actions and our very beings.